A German Immigrant Girl Shares Her Adventure

 And it was well that he was thus in a measure prepared, for in a few days goods, home, everything save a few articles, among which was my piano, that his creditors in kindness spared to us, was gone.

 As soon as I saw that all must go, I disposed of my jewelry for a reasonable sum and went to the cottage to see what could be done there.
-Luckily one could buy it, and for a moderate price, and I had our goods removed to it at once, supplying by purchases whatever was needed to make it pleasant and comfortable.
+Luckily, one could buy it for a moderate price, and I had our goods removed from it at once, supplying by purchases whatever was needed to make it pleasant and comfortable.

 When all was so nearly so that I thought I could finish alone, I sent Dora into the kitchen to prepare dinner. " Be sure," I said, "to have a perfect one and be particular to have my father's favorite dishes."

-Meanwhile, to have everything look as pleasant and homelike as possible, I laid the cloth for dinner in the room we had just been fitting up, and everything looked cheerful and inviting.
-When all was in readiness, I put on my hat and searched for my father.
+Meanwhile, to make everything look as pleasant and homelike as possible, I laid the dinner cloth in the room we had just been fitting up.
+Everything looked cheerful and inviting.
+When all was ready, I put on my hat and searched for my father.

 It was the day of the sale of our home and household goods, and it was all over and the people gone.
-I found him wandering with a sad, heart-broken look about the empty, cheerless apartments. " Come, father," I said, " let us go and have a walk down by the sea-shore."
+I found him wandering about the empty, cheerless apartments with a sad, heartbroken look. " Come, Father," I said, " let us go and have a walk down by the seashore."

 "But come and take this walk with me first," I urged, and without scarcely seeming to know which way he was going, he allowed me to lead him away.
 We were at the little gate before the cottage in a few minutes.